captn3m0/talks/ifsc/index.md

 - They end in "X" for banks not connected to RBI payment/settlement systems
 - Banks inform RBI of IFSCs for each branch via [SFMS](http://www.idrbt.ac.in/sfms.html)
 - Banks inform NPCI separately of IFSCs for each branch via NFS (?)
+- Issuance of each branch code is entirely owned by the bank.

 ---